Washington Street Tunnel (Chicago): After lowering

-The tunnel reopened for electric streetcar service on January 29, 1911 and was in use until the end of streetcar service 1953.
-By 2013 both approaches had been covered.
+The tunnel reopened for electric streetcar service on January 29, 1911, and was in use until the end of streetcar service 1953.
+As of 2007, both approaches had been covered.

 Plans for subways

 Plans were made to incorporate the tunnel into a high-level subway to run under Washington Street between Clinton Street and Grand Park.
-The plans were expanded after the Second World War to add an additional high-level subway running parallel to the Washington Street line under Jackson Street, similarly using the tunnel located between Jackson and Van Buren Streets.
+The plans were expanded after the Second World War to add high-level subway running parallel to the Washington Street line under Jackson Street, similarly using the tunnel located between Jackson and Van Buren Streets.
 Both would be tied into another subway tunnel to be dug under Clinton Street, proposed in the interim.
-The only construction accomplished in advance of these plans were the pair of portals in the Eisenhower Expressway median, 200 feet east of Halsted Street, constructed in 1952 simultaneously with the pair of portals for the Blue Line, and the double-wide station built at Peoria Street in 1964 to accommodate the anticipated platform north of the UIC-Halsted platform for the Blue Line.
-In 1951-1952, the plans were modified to use the Washington Street subway as a busway rather than as a train tunnel, while Clinton and Jackson tunnels were merged and remained a rail plan.
-The plan was cancelled in April 1962, although the design and placement of the Peoria Street station house went unchanged.
+The only construction accomplished in advance of these plans was the pair of portals in the Eisenhower Expressway median, 200 feet east of Halsted Street, constructed in 1952 simultaneously with the pair of portals for the Blue Line, and the double-wide station built at Peoria Street in 1964 to accommodate the anticipated platform north of the UIC-Halsted platform for the Blue Line.
+In 1951-1952, the plans were modified to use the Washington Street subway as a busway rather than as a train tunnel, while the Clinton and Jackson tunnels were merged and remained a rail plan.
+The plan was canceled in April 1962, although the design and placement of the Peoria Street station house went unchanged.